aaannalenaaa/mt-exercise-02/README.md

     ./scripts/train.sh

-Generate (sample) some text from a trained model with:
+Generate some text from a trained model with:

     ./scripts/generate.sh